 The Museum of Welsh Life at St Fagans (free)

 The Museum of Welsh Life, not far from Cardiff, is a collection of reconstructed Welsh cottages, shops and other buildings.
 It’s a huge place and a lovely day out with kids, take a look at the post, this place surprised me.

-Arriving in Tenby.
+Tenby.
 Pembrokeshire and Ironman Wales Registration

 Castel Coch, Cardiff’s Fairy-Tale Castle